wunderwuzzi23/blog/content/posts/2020/capability-maturity-model-test-red-teaming.md

     ]
 ---

 Throughout my career I have been fascinated with quality assurance and testing, especially security testing and red teaming.
 One discussion that comes up frequently is how to measure the maturity of such programs and processes.

-My answer is pretty straight forward as there are already existing frameworks that can be leveraged, adjusted and borrowed from to fit the needs of offensive security programs.
+My answer is straight forward as there are already existing frameworks that can be leveraged, adjusted and borrowed from to fit the needs of offensive security programs.

-You are likley familiar or have at least heard of the **Capability Maturity Model Integration** from Carnegie Mellon University.
-In particular [CMMI](https://en.wikipedia.org/wiki/Capability_Maturity_Model_Integration) defines five stages to measure software engineering processes as follows:
+You are likely familiar or have at least heard of the **Capability Maturity Model Integration** from Carnegie Mellon University.
+In particular [CMMI](https://en.wikipedia.org/wiki/Capability_Maturity_Model_Integration) defines five levels to measure software engineering processes as follows:

 1. Initial
 2. Mangaged